Last updated:

 Is Accounts Receivable Fraud Really That Common?

-Yes.
-Global occupational fraud research shows that asset misappropriation appears in nearly 90 % of all fraud cases, making it the most common category worldwide.
+Yes, and it is probably more common in your organization than you think.
+Global occupational fraud research shows that asset misappropriation appears in nearly 90% of all fraud cases, making it the most common category worldwide.

 What Are the Top 3 Types of Fraud?

-1. Asset misappropriation involves the theft or misuse of company resources.
-Most accounts receivable fraud falls here.
+1. Asset misappropriation: stealing or misusing company resources.
+Most AR fraud starts here.

 Red Flags That Signal Accounts Receivable Fraud